 More Pumpkin Recipes

 Pumpkin is surprisingly versatile!
 You can use it in a lot of different recipes.
 My favorite pumpkin recipes are desserts, of course, but pumpkin is also very good in soups and casseroles.
-If you loved these pumpkin waffles, try some of our other delicious pumpkin recipes.
-A couple of my favorite pumpkin recipes to make in the fall are Dinner in a Pumpkin and Pumpkin Cobbler.
-Some of my other favorite pumpkin recipes are:
+If you loved these pumpkin waffles, try some of our other delicious pumpkin recipes:

 - Mix waffle mix, eggs, oil, water, pumpkin, spices, and sugar in a medium-sized mixing bowl until smooth.